 Louth is unique in that it bridges two hemispheres as the Greenwich Meridian Line of zero degrees longitude passes right through.
 It is this feature, the town’s history and the landscape that inspired the recently established Louth Art Trail.

 Louth Canal & Riverhead Theatre

-Near to the Louth Canal is the Riverhead Theatre, a state-of-the-art venue staging a wide range of productions and music throughout the year (currently not open due to COVID), from opera and classical to rock, dance and drama.
+Near to the Louth Canal is the Riverhead Theatre, a state-of-the-art venue staging a wide range of productions and music throughout the year, from opera and classical to rock, dance and drama.

 Cadwell Park & Motorsport

 Just a few miles from Louth, set in the Lincolnshire Wolds, lies Cadwell Park, easily one of the most picturesque circuits and perhaps one of British motorsport’s best-kept secrets.
 The 0.7 mile circuit was originally built for motorbike races in 1934, but today the two mile track has several features that are unique, particularly ‘The Mountain’ a short sharp incline that will see the more powerful machinery airborne!

 For those who like sport, the town has to offer an indoor swimming pool, leisure centre and gym, golf, tennis and bowls.